 Transfer policies are appropriately disclosed to students and to the public.
-(Standard II.A.10) Policies contain information about the criteria the institution uses to accept credits for transfer.
-(Standard II.A.10) The institution complies with the Commission Policy on Transfer of Credit .
+(Standard II.A.10) Policies contain information about the criteria the institution uses to accept credits for transfer, and any types of institutions or sources from which the institution will not accept credits.
+(Standard II.A.10) Transfer of credit policies identify a list of institutions with which it has established an articulation agreement.
+Transfer of credit policies include written criteria used to evaluate and award credit for prior learning experience including, but not limited to, service in the armed forces, paid or unpaid employment, or other demonstrated competency or learning.
+The institution complies with the Commission Policy on Transfer of Credit .

-[Regulation citations: 602.16(a)(1)(viii); 602.17(a)(3); 602.24(e); 668.43(a)(ii).]
+[Regulation citations: 602.16(a)(1)(viii); 602.17(a)(3); 602.24(e); 668.43(a)(11).]